-Purple hydrangeas can symbolize sympathy, so they make perfect gifts if someone is facing a difficult period in their life.
-Blue hydrangeas are associated with sincere apologies, so can be used as a conciliatory gift.
-Green hydrangeas are a beautiful symbol of friendship, so make a great birthday gift if you’re close to someone.
+Purple can symbolize sympathy, so it makes the perfect gift if someone is facing a difficult period in their life.
+Blue is associated with sincere apologies, so can be used as a conciliatory gift.
+Green is a beautiful symbol of friendship, so makes a great birthday gift if you’re close to someone.

-Hydrangeas and geraniums are associated with a fourth wedding anniversary.
-Pink or white hydrangeas work well as gifts for this occasion.
+Hydrangeas and geraniums are associated with a fourth wedding anniversary flower.
+Pink or white work well as gifts for this occasion.

 The Uses and Benefits of Hydrangeas – The Final Word